nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Exports the specified student progress into a PDF file.
 Users can export without specifying the path.
 The default exported position for CLI will be under the _home folder_.

-Format: We support CLI or mouse.
+Format:

 **CLI**<br>`exportp INDEX [p/FILE_PATH]`

-**Mouse**<br>Click the "Export Progress Report" button of a student in the student list.
+**GUI**<br>Click the "Export Progress Report" button of a student in the student list.
 An export progress window will pop up, the user is required to specify which folder to store the exported file.

 * Exports the score list and task list of the specified student `INDEX` in the form of a PDF file.